shashex/vproject-blender-game-/readme.md

 It is a game where players will face a multitude of threatening aliens, and the game allows also two players simultaneously to help each other.

-This is also a project for a game based on the blender game engine, in order to relize a book for teaching how to develop a game in Blender from the beginning.
+This is also a project for a game based on the blender game engine, in order to realize a book for teaching how to develop a game in Blender from the beginning.

 ## ReSource
 - 3rd person blender sci-fi pack